Sequence entropy tuples and mean sensitive tuples

 \section{Proof of Theorem \ref{thm:se=>ms}}

-In Section 4.1, we first show that if Theorem \ref{thm:se=>ms} holds for the ergodic m.p.s. with a continuous factor map to its Kronecker factor, then Theorem \ref{thm:se=>ms} holds for general ergodic m.p.s.
+In Section 4.1, we first reduce Theorem \ref{thm:se=>ms} to just prove that it is true for the ergodic m.p.s. with a continuous factor map to its Kronecker factor, and then we finish the proof of Theorem \ref{thm:se=>ms} under this assumption.
 In Section 4.2, we show the condition that $\mu$ is ergodic is necessary.

-\subsection{ergodic case}
+\subsection{Ergodic case}